The Progression of a Drawing

-I start with a photograph (or several) and do a simple line drawing on a separate piece of paper where I can make sure everything is in it’s right place and I can make mistakes and erase until I get the final simple image.
+I start with a photograph (or several) and do a simple line drawing on a separate piece of paper where I can make sure everything is in its right place and I can make mistakes and erase until I get the final simple image.
 Then I trace that line drawing onto the good piece of paper and start the shading and fine detail in a series of layers until I get the final drawing.
 The pencils that I use are fairly unforgiving and don’t erase very well, so it’s important to have that first image correct.
 Once the drawing is finished, I erase all of the smudges, clean up all of the areas that are meant to be white and then frame it.

 Giclée refers to a method of creating limited edition prints.
 The Giclée process begins after a photographic transparency is produced from the original drawing and scanned into a computer.
 The approved image is then output to a sophisticated device called an Iris printer which then produces the print.
 It is the same concept as a home inkjet printer, but just a much more expensive and larger format.
 Giclées are superior to traditional lithography in several ways.
-The colors are richer, last longer, and are so high-resolution that they are virtually continous tone rather than tiny dots.
+The colors are richer, last longer, and are so high-resolution that they are virtually continuous tone rather than tiny dots.
 The “gamut” of color is far beyond that of lithography.

-A lithograph print is an much older and traditional process than the relatively “new” Giclée process.
+A lithograph print is a much older and traditional process than the relatively “new” Giclée process.
 Lithographs are based on utilizing a series of plates to render an image onto paper.
 Each plate “stamps” the appropriate color (black in my case) onto the surface using a large printing press.
-The reason that I don’t use this process anymore is because I was limited to only 2 colors vs. the 6 colors of black that Giclée use, therefore, the Giclée reproduction is much closer to my original drawing.
+The reason that I don’t use this process anymore is that I was limited to only 2 colors vs. the 6 colors of black that Giclée use, therefore, the Giclée reproduction is much closer to my original drawing.

 Art Related Question/Answers

 I use Nero by Cretacolor.
 They come in 5 hardnesses and I use all 5.